eminorhan/frontier-torchtitan/README.md

 * [`OpenWebMath`](https://huggingface.co/datasets/open-web-math/open-web-math) (15B)

+The numbers in parentheses represent the approximate token counts (the full dataset has ~5.54T tokens).
 The subdirectory [`download_scripts`](https://github.com/eminorhan/frontier-torchtitan/tree/master/download_scripts) contains basic Python scripts to download these datasets.
-The planned mixture weights for these components are currently as follows: DCLM (42%), FineWeb-Edu (42%), Dolma (3%), Zyda (2%), Stack-2 (10.5%), OpenWebMath (0.5%).
+The planned mixture weights for these components are currently as follows: DCLM (42.5%), FineWeb-Edu (42.5%), Dolma (3%), Zyda (2%), Stack-2 (9.5%), OpenWebMath (0.5%).

+### Data loading strategy
+The data loading strategy is currently as follows (implemented [here](https://github.com/eminorhan/frontier-torchtitan/blob/master/torchtitan/datasets/hf_datasets.py)):

+* load individual component datasets in streaming mode (as iterable datasets)
+* interleave the component datasets using `ds.interleave_datasets()`
+* shuffle the combined dataset with a very large buffer size (`buffer_size=1000000`)
+* split the dataset across `dp` (data-parallel) ranks using `ds.split_dataset_by_node()`

+The shuffle is performed once at the beginning of each training session (due to job runtime limits on Frontier, each session takes ~12 hours after which we checkpoint and restart again).
+The shuffle operation shuffles the dataset shards as well as the rows in the buffer and the large buffer size ensures that all segments in the shard get a chance to be consumed during a ~12 hour training run session.

 ### Training
 The SLURM batch script in [`train_8B.sh`](https://github.com/eminorhan/frontier-torchtitan/blob/master/train_8B.sh) can be used to train a Llama-3.1-8B model with a context size of 8192 tokens.
 This script uses the training config file in [`train_configs/llama3_8b.toml`](https://github.com/eminorhan/frontier-torchtitan/blob/master/train_configs/llama3_8b.toml).
 Feel free to modify the config according to your needs.